2018 ASEAN University Games: Motto

-The official motto for the games is Youth and Friendship.
-It was chosen to represent that the athletes will compete with sports spirit and friendship for their country image.
-Youth is representative of being alert, agile and energetic.
-Youth is also referred to as young students from ASEAN universities who will be building up a better future for the ASEAN community.
-The 19th AUG will provide better opportunities for all participants to strengthen the understanding and cooperation among ASEAN countries in the long run.
-Friendships will be formed while the youth are participating in the 19th AUG 2018.
-This close friendship will provide a platform for all participants to appreciate the different cultures and values.
-The 19th AUG will also bring unity, peace and harmony to the whole ASEAN community.
-Peace and harmony will result in the safety of the whole region.
-This will help to build up our strength, making ASEAN member countries better and stronger.
+The official motto for the games is Youth and Friendship, which was chosen to represent the sportsmanship that the athletes should follow.
+Youth is representative of being alert, agile and energetic, while also referring to young students from ASEAN universities who will be the future of the community.
+While Friendship, represents the bonds that The Games aims to form among South East Asian youth, alongside the goal to strengthen understanding and cooperation among ASEAN countries and cultures, thereby promoting peace across the region.

 Logo

 The emblem or logo of the 19th ASEAN University Games is designed to include a coloured pattern used in the National Flag of Myanmar.
 The yellow represents belief, serenity and wisdom.
 The golden beams shining from the yellow sun are symbolic of 11 ASEAN countries.
 The green is used to depict peace, harmony and unity.
 This colour also symbolizes a range of mountains covered with plants and trees.
 The red is representative of courage, bravery and loyalty.
 It also symbolizes the current situation of Myanmar moving steadily towards being a federal democratic country.
 The white star, depicted as an athlete doing warm-up exercises, is used as a symbol of a sport competition.
 The Parliament Complex, symbolic of the Capital of Myanmar, implies that the 19th ASEAN University Games will be held in Nay Pyi Taw.